Stuntman and Burt Reynolds director Hal Needham dead at 82: Last year's Honorary Oscar recipient

-Veteran stuntman and stunt coordinator Hal Needham, whose stunt-work movie credits ranged from John Ford Westerns to Roman Polanski's Chinatown, and who directed a handful of popular action comedies starring Burt Reynolds, died today, October 25, 2013, in Los Angeles.
+Veteran stuntman and stunt coordinator Hal Needham, whose stunt-work movie credits ranged from John Ford Westerns to Roman Polanski's crime drama Chinatown, and who directed a handful of popular action comedies starring Burt Reynolds, died today, Oct.
+25, '13, in Los Angeles.
 Needham, who had been suffering from cancer, was 82.
 (See also: “Stunt Worker Hal Needham: Honorary Oscar 2012".)

 Born in Memphis, Tennessee, on March 6, 1931, Hal Needham began his long Hollywood stuntman career in the mid-'50s.
 A former tree trimmer and paratrooper, and a motorcycle and car racer, Needham performed stunts in both big-screen and small-screen Westerns, such as John Ford's 1962 classic The Man Who Shot Liberty Valance, starring John Wayne and James Stewart; the all-star 1963 Best Picture Academy Award nominee How the West Was Won; and the television series Have Gun - Will Travel, doubling for star Richard Boone.